Traditional Arts Apprenticeship 2025 - 2026

 Letters of Support

-Letters from people who know your work are required—2 letters for the mentor and 1 letter for the apprentice.
-They are helpful to the review panel when judging your application.
+One letter from a person who knows your work is required, and is helpful to the review panel when judging your application--additional letters are optional.
 These letters may be from workshop attendees, teachers, community members, arts agencies, Tribal leaders (etc.) and should address your knowledge and skills of the tradition; your cultural ties to the community that the tradition represents; why it is important to your cultural community/Tribe to continue this cultural tradition.
 Signed letters should be addressed to the Montana Arts Council and must be submitted with this application.

 File Size Limit: 1 MB